RefactoringGuru/refactoring-examples/interactive/java/introduce-foreign-method.md

   }

   /**
    * Foreign method.
-Should be on Date.
+Should be in the Date class.
    */
   public static Date nextWeek(Date arg) {
     return new Date(arg.getYear(), arg.getMonth(), arg.getDate() + 7);